Bixio999/cuda-viola-jones/README.md

 ### Comparison and Metrics

-As mentioned in the introduction, the results of the CUDA version compared to the classic sequential version are excellents.
-This demonstrates that the possibilities for this area of research are several, and the GP-GPU (General Purpose GPU) can lead to new opportunities.
+As mentioned in the introduction, the results of the CUDA version compared to the sequential version are excellents.
+This demonstrates that the possibilities for this area of research are several, and the GP-GPU (General Purpose GPU) paradigm can lead to new opportunities.

 Below there are some tests of execution with different inputs.
 For these benchmarks, the used GPU was an NVIDIA Quadro P6000.